 Popular brands of Cages and Visors

-This segment is dominated by Bauer and Oakley, with a small but persistent presence from Reebok/CCM and Easton, and Warrior.
-There are several non-typical brands, such as Hejduk sport, Tron, and Avision
+This segment is dominated by Bauer and Oakley, with a small but persistent presence from CCM and Warrior.
+There are several non-typical brands, such as Hejduk sport, Tron, and Avision.

 Why wear a Cage or Visor?

 Cages, visors, and combination shields (which are full face shields with hard plastic or steel extended under the chin for full face protection with the visibility traits of a clear visor) are, of course, designed to protect the eyes and face from errant sticks and puck impacts, preventing cuts and broken bones.
 Very often they are mandated by leagues and especially for players under the age of 18, most governing bodies will not allow you to play without a certain level of facial protection.

 Note from Coach Jeremy: Speaking from personal experience I see split open lips, noses, and eyebrows a few times a year from players who wear no facial protection or just a visor.
 I recommend a full cage for anyone starting hockey as newer players have less control over the puck and their sticks.

 One of the biggest choice for new players is Hockey cage vs Visor.
 I will quickly break down the pro’s and con’s of each

 - Full protection ensures you won’t need dental work, or stitches